taji/GenAIPromptRepoPublic/Rpg/FiveNodeMysteryCluesPrompt-Obselete.md

 END_NODE = Gringott's Bank

-CLUE_TYPE = Any items in this list: tools, trash, rubbish, blood stain, broken window, broken door, broken mirror, broken branches, arcane residue, footprints, psychic residue, receipt, clothing, weapons, weapon parts, witnesses, questioning, official records, a home address, background check, body, body part
+CLUE_TYPE = Any items in this list: spell books, magic history books, a book in the library, an item in Hagrid's hut, an item in the Room of Requirement, the statues at Hogwarts, a trophy in the trophy case at Hogwarts, a secret passage, the Marauder's Map, the paintings at Hogwarts, tools, trash, rubbish, blood stain, broken window, broken door, broken mirror, broken branches, arcane residue, footprints, psychic residue, receipt, clothing, weapons, weapon parts, witnesses, questioning, official records, a home address, background check, body, body part

 Display the contents of the STORY PROPERTIES LIST.